 What are the benefits for the students taking part?

 Students who take part in HE+ are encouraged and challenged to think beyond their A level curriculum and be introduced to new ideas and concepts.
 They will have many opportunities to develop their academic skills, confidence and understanding and engage with peers from other local schools/colleges.
-As part of the HE+ arrangement with Cambridge, there is the opportunity for some students to visit the University of Cambridge and to meet with academic staff, Admissions Tutors and current students.
-Places on this trip are always oversubscribed, and students will be selected at random from those who apply.
 Participating students will gain access to HE+ extension resources on the University of Cambridge web site and will be part of a national forum within which they can exchange ideas and information with their peers at other schools and colleges.
 All participating students can mention their involvement in this highly prestigious scheme in their CVs and university application forms.

-Applications for HE+ for the 2018/19 academic year can be made from 9am on Monday 29 October until midnight on Monday 12 November 2018.
+Applications for HE+ for the 2022/23 academic year can be made from Monday 10 October until Wednesday 2 November 2022.